refi64/protic/README.md

 <+ value="$a">
 ```

-If you run pH on your file, you'll see *foo* come up in place of this tag.
+If you run protic on your file, you'll see *foo* come up in place of this tag.

-When debugging your pH files, sometimes it can be useful to see what an expression's
+When debugging your protic files, sometimes it can be useful to see what an expression's
 value is.
 (The full expression language is explained later.)
 You can use the *print*
 command for that: